text © Don Davis

 cathedral stood above the green hills, clear in the sunlight.

-isolated launch pad stood the results of everyone's best work,
+launch pad stood the results of everyone's best work, eagerly

-eagerly watched through periscopes by engineers in their nearby
+watched through periscopes by engineers in their nearby concrete

-of the future.
-Further away, among the buildings, were many
+Further away, among and atop the buildings, every vantage point

 Swinging his binoculars sideways, Dornberger